-The Global Geodetic Reference Frame (GGRF) is the foundation for evidence-based policies, decisions and program delivery.
+The GGRF is the foundation for evidence-based policies, decisions and program delivery.
 The GGRF underpins the collection and management of nationally integrated geospatial information and is used to monitor our dynamic Earth.
 It is relied upon for social, environmental and economic initiatives, Earth science, the measuring and monitoring of progress of the 2030 Agenda for Sustainable Development, the Sendai Framework for Disaster Risk Reduction, the Small Island Developing States Accelerated Modalities of Action (SAMOA) Pathway, and other global, regional and national development agenda and initiatives.

 The GGRF underpins all aspects related to location.
 In addition to the traditional survey, mapping and navigation fields, location-based positioning applications are increasingly critical for civil engineering, industrial automation, agriculture, construction, mining, recreation, financial transactions, intelligent transport systems, disaster response and emergency management, environmental studies and scientific research.
 The GGRF enables accurate and robust alignment of spatial datasets - a key requirement for sustainable development in fields such as land use planning and administration, construction and hazard assessment.
+The GGRF is also an essential foundation for national height systems, which enable sustainable water management and monitoring of climate change and its impacts, such as sea-level rise, droughts, glacial retreat and ice-sheet melting.

-Recognising the importance of the GGRF to an ever-increasing location-based society, the Committee of Experts on Global Geospatial Information Management (UN-GGIM) established a process aimed at improving the awareness by Member States of the need for increased sustainability and enhanced accuracy of the GGRF, through the tabling of a resolution to the United Nations General Assembly (General Assembly), and the subsequent development of a road map for sustaining the GGRF.
+Recognising the importance of the GGRF to an ever-increasing location-based society, the Committee of Experts on Global Geospatial Information Management (UN-GGIM) established a process aimed at improving the development and sustainability of the GGRF.
+The Committee of Experts established a UN-GGIM Global Geodetic Reference Frame Working Group (now the Subcommittee on Geodesy) and requested it to formulate a United Nations General Assembly (General Assembly) resolution.